Prescriber Consultations

 Who can participate?

-Pediatric and perinatal providers in Michigan are eligible to receive consultations.
-This includes M.D.s, D.O.s, N.P.s, P.A.s and C.N.M.s in pediatric, OB/GYN, family medicine, internal medicine, and psychiatry practices.
+medicine, general medicine, pediatrics, OB/Gyn/perinatal, pediatric subspecialties, and psychiatry practices.
 As part of their participation, they will be asked to sign a Provider Agreement (online form available) that outlines program services and respective responsibilities.

 What is not included?